-15 The Applicant or Owner shall meet the Fire Prevention Bureau's requirements. СО FP 16 To the extent possible, all exterior lighting must be confined to the subject property, cast light downward and must not intrude, interfere or spill onto neighboring properties. СО Plng.
-Sign nage 17 If signage is posted it must comply with the SZO regulations and be submitted to Planning Staff for review and approval.
+14 The Applicant shall secure at least 38 parking spaces in the upper and lower lots at the corner of Dane and Tyler Streets.
+BP & CO for Drinking Establishme nt & Cont.
+Plng.
+Mis cellaneous 1 15 The Applicant, its successors and/or assigns, shall be responsible for maintenance of both the building and all onsite amenities, including landscaping, fencing, lighting, parking areas and storm water systems, ensuring they are clean, well kept and in good and safe working order.
+Cont.
+ISD Pub lic Safety 16 The Applicant or Owner shall meet the Fire Prevention Bureau's requirements. СО FP 17 To the extent possible, all exterior lighting must be confined to the subject property, cast light downward and must not intrude, interfere or spill onto neighboring properties. СО Plng.
+Sign Signage 18 If signage is posted it must comply with the SZO regulations and be submitted to Planning Staff for review and approval.
 CO/Cont.
 Plng.
-Fina al Sign-Off 18 The Applicant shall contact Planning Staff at least five working days in advance of a request for a final inspection by Inspectional Services to ensure the proposal was constructed in accordance with the plans and information submitted and the conditions attached to this approval.
+Final Sign-Off 19 The Applicant shall contact Planning Staff at least five working days in advance of a request for a final inspection by Inspectional Services to ensure the proposal was constructed in accordance with the plans and information submitted and the conditions attached to this approval.
 Final sign off Plng.